hoho/dosido/nodejs/doc/api/child_process.md

 stdout and stderr output of the child process.
 By default, Node.js will decode the output as UTF-8 and pass strings to the callback.
 The `encoding` option can be used to specify the character encoding used to decode the stdout and stderr output.
-If `encoding` is `'buffer'`, `Buffer` objects will be passed to the callback instead.
+If `encoding` is `'buffer'`, or an unrecognized character encoding, `Buffer` objects will be passed to the callback instead.

 The `options` argument may be passed as the second argument to customize how the process is spawned.
 The default options are: